devPadre/marbles/README.md

 ![](/doc_images/comm_flow.png)

-1. The admin will interact with Marbles, our Node.js application, in their browser.
+1. The admin will interact with Talent-Exchange, our Node.js application, in their browser.
 1. This client side JS code will open a websocket to the backend Node.js application.
 The client JS will send messages to the backend when the admin interacts with the site.
 1. Reading or writing the ledger is known as a proposal.
-This proposal is built by Marbles (via the SDK) and then sent to a blockchain peer.
+This proposal is built by Talent-Exchange (via the SDK) and then sent to a blockchain peer.
-1. The peer will communicate to its Marbles chaincode container.
+1. The peer will communicate to its Talent-Exchange chaincode container.
 The chaincode will run/simulate the transaction.
-If there are no issues it will endorse the transaction and send it back to our Marbles application.
+If there are no issues it will endorse the transaction and send it back to our Talent-Exchange application.
-1. Marbles (via the SDK) will then send the endorsed proposal to the ordering service.
+1. Talent-Exchange (via the SDK) will then send the endorsed proposal to the ordering service.
 The orderer will package many proposals from the whole network into a block.
 Then it will broadcast the new block to peers in the network.
 1. Finally the peer will validate the block and write it to its ledger.
 The transaction has now taken effect and any subsequent reads will reflect this change.

 ### Context Clues